 ‘My grand child doesn’t like steampunk.
 She likes… likes… Err… She likes flowers!
 Yes.
 Flowers.
 And butterflies.
 And horses.
 Especially unicorns.’

-Granny walks around the brightly colored shop, feeling hopeless.
+Granny walks around the brightly colored shop, feeling desperate.
 No inspiration whatsoever…

 Missy calls her over.
+She is looking at some ugly garden gnomes.
 ‘What do you think?
-We’ll buy seven and she’ll feel like Snowwhite!’
+We’ll buy seven and she’ll feel like Snow White!’

-‘Hmm… I’ll take some of these.
+‘Hmm… They’ll liven up the garden so I’ll take a couple, or more.
 In bright colors, please!’
-She waves the seller over.
+She waves the sales clerk over.

-While Missy is talking to the shopkeeper about decoration, Granny finally sets eye on something interesting.
+While Missy is sharing her bright ideas about decoration with the shopkeeper, Granny finally sets eye on something interesting.

 What is that?
 Rugs?
 On the wall?
 ‘Could I have a look at that pink rabbit thingy over there on the wall, please?’

-After buying garden gnomes and rugs, they head over to the Fanciful Furniture Store.
-Most furniture is heavy and dark, but in a corner she finds a real pearl hidden from view.
+After stocking up on garden gnomes and rugs, they head over to the Fanciful Furniture Store.
+Most furniture is heavy and dark, but in a corner Granny finds a real pearl hidden from view.

 Hmmm… I like this chest of drawers.
-Girly but not ridiculous… Now let’s see if there’s a bed to go with it…
+Girly but not ridiculous, and it’s grey… Now let’s see if there’s a bed to go with it…

 Surprisingly there is.
 Granny can’t believe her luck.